Masses of undigestible materials can get stuck in the stomach.

 General risk factors include

-Risk factors more common in older people include
+Risk factors more common among older people include

 Trichobezoars most commonly occur in young females who have mental health disorders who chew and swallow their own hair.